 Orofacial myology is “the study and treatment of oral and facial muscles as they relate to speech, dentition, chewing/bolus collection, swallowing, and overall mental and physical health” (Sandra Holtzman, Orofacial Myology: From Basics to Habituation).

 *oro = mouth, facial = face, myo = muscle Orofacial myology is a specialized professional discipline that evaluates and treats a variety of oral and facial (orofacial) muscles, (myo-) postural and functional disorders and oral habits that may disrupt normal dental development and also create cosmetic problems.

 A Speech-Language Pathologist assesses the structures and the way the lip, cheeks, teeth, jaws and tongue move.
 This is done by watching the child/adult speak, control secretions, looking at mouth posture and movements, breathing and also watching how he/she swallows foods and liquids.
 A primary goal of orofacial myofunctional therapy is to create, recapture or stabilize a normal resting relationship between the tongue, lips, teeth, and jaw.
-Achieving a lips-together rest posture is another goal of orofacial myofunctional therapy.
+Achieving a tongue position and lips-together resting posture is another goal of orofacial myofunctional therapy.

 A Tongue Thrust Swallow may be retained due to: